Scheduled MonumentsWalesCrug Hywel Round Barrow

 What is Crug Hywel Round Barrow?

-Crug Hywel Round Barrow is a prehistoric funerary monument located in Carmarthenshire, Wales, dating to the Bronze Age.
+Crug Hywel Round Barrow is a Neolithic or Bronze Age funerary monument located in Carmarthenshire, Wales, and forms part of the prehistoric burial landscape of south-west Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM132.

 What period does Crug Hywel Round Barrow date from?

 Crug Hywel Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Crug Hywel Round Barrow?